-No complaints have been received related to the CGL, HSM, EGL, or emergency generators which are the emission units that are the subject of this report.
+No complaints have been received related to the equipment inspected in this report.

 OUTSTANDING CONSENT ORDERS

 The CGL is operating under Consent Order 33-2015 as a stack test and inspection revealed that the facility was operating the annealing furnace without the use of the selective catalytic reduction system which is a pollution control device for NOx.
 As such, they were not meeting the NOx limit.